 In a month that’s been flooded with strong AAA releases, Brisbane’s own Witch Beam snuck in the Xbox One release of Assault Android Cactus.
-After a successful launch on PC in 2015 and PS4 in 2016, the 2017 Xbox One release is one of the first titles to be optimised for the Xbox One X. Running flawlessly at 4k with a solid frame of 60 fps even when the screen is filled with enemies and projectiles.
+After a successful launch on PC in 2015 and PS4 in 2016, the 2017 Xbox One release is one of the first titles to be optimised for the Xbox One X. It runs flawlessly at 4k with a solid frame of 60 fps even when the screen is filled with enemies and projectiles.

-Mastering each character adds to the longevity as you work through the Main Campaign, Infinity Drive with its endless waves of enemies, Daily Drive which gives you a random encounter every day, or Boss Rush which provides a chance to fight all the games bosses back to back.
+Mastering each character adds to the longevity as you work through the Main Campaign, Infinity Drive with its endless waves of enemies, Daily Drive which gives you a random encounter every day, or Boss Rush which provides a chance to fight all the game bosses back to back.
 All game modes have four player co-op and online leader board rankings.

 Considering that Assault Android Cactus is developed by a very small team, it has outstanding character models, voice acting, and exceptional music.
 While each character is only really shown off in character selection, they each have a distinctly different visual style that goes with their very individual play style.

 Assault Android Cactus provides solid gameplay with an awesome art style and amazing music.
 The individuality of each characters play style and the daily missions provide a constant reason to return to the game.
 Despite being such a small team, Witch Beam have outdone themselves with Assault Android Cactus.